Jürgen Rüttgers: Minister-President of North Rhine-Westphalia

 In the 2005 state elections, Rüttgers was the opposition Christian Democratic Union's front-runner for the second time.
 After both CDU and FDP won a majority of seats in the elections, they formed a coalition to take over government from the former SPD and Green party coalition led by Peer Steinbrück.
-Rüttgers was elected Minister-President of North Rhine-Westphalia on 22 June.
-In his cabinet, he notably included representatives of the Christian Democrats' more liberal wing, such as Armin Laschet (as State Minister for Generations, Family, Women and Integration) and Karl-Josef Laumann (as State Minister of Labor, Health and Social Affairs).
+Rüttgers was elected Minister-President of North Rhine-Westphalia on 22 June, the state's first CDU Minister-President in 39 years.
+His cabinet, notably included representatives of the CDU's more liberal wing, such as Armin Laschet (as State Minister for Generations, Family, Women and Integration) and Karl-Josef Laumann (as State Minister of Labor, Health and Social Affairs).

 On the national level, Rüttgers was part of the CDU/CSU team in the negotiations with the SPD on a coalition agreement following the 2005 federal elections, which paved the way to the formation of Chancellor Angela Merkel's first government.
 Under the leadership of Merkel as party chairwoman, he was re-elected vice-chairman of the CDU in November 2006, this time alongside Roland Koch, Annette Schavan and Christian Wulff.

 During his time in office, Rüttgers came under severe criticism for failing to mend the state's public finances.
 One of the reasons was the crisis at the state-owned lender WestLB, which led his government to set aside 1.5 billion in 2008.
 Rüttgers long wanted the bank to stay independent and categorically ruled out a merger with LBBW.
 However, by 2007, he and Roland Koch, his counterpart from the state of Hesse, agreed on approving a merger of their respective state-owned banks, WestLB and Landesbank Hessen-Thüringen (Helaba).
 WestLB was eventually broken up in 2012 after years of losses and controversy.